jaskiran-chhokar/Shopify-Theme-Remake/README.md

-# Shopify-Theme-Remake
+# Shopify Theme Remake

-Rebuilding the Shopify Drexel Theme
+Rebuilding the Shopify Drexel Theme with media queries and Bootstrap 4